valda-z/logback-oms-appender/README.md

-# Experimental logback appender for OMS
+# Experimental logback appender for Log analytics (OMS)
 This **experimental** appender collects data from logback and in async way sends data to OMS REST API for processing.

 ## How to compile and test